AlexWalker222/Dart-Data-Patterns/patterns_codelab/README.md

-If you read this hope you smiled, and agreed with me on this but if not, hope when you discover what I'm talking about, you dont get as annoyed by it as I did lol.
+If you read this hope you smiled, and agreed with me on this but if not, hope when you discover what I'm talking about, you dont get as annoyed by it as I did :).